-My younger brother is getting married and I am unsure what gift is appropriate.
+My younger brother is getting married, and I am unsure what gift is appropriate.
 He is reform and will have a Jewish wedding ceremony.

-In an interfaith wedding (the bride is Jewish) does the groom wear a kippah while under the chuppah?
+For an interfaith wedding (the bride is Jewish) does the groom wear a kippah while under the chuppah?
 The wedding is being officiated by a rabbi.

 Time of Jewish Wedding Ceremony?

 If Sunset is 7:08 pm on a Saturday evening, what time can the ceremony begin?